ashleynilo/fprime-tutorial-math-component/docs/math-component.md

 ### Bootstrapping F´

 > [!NOTE]
-> if you have followed the [HelloWorld tutorial](https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/) previously, this should feel very familiar...
+> If you have followed the [HelloWorld tutorial](https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/) previously, this should feel very familiar...

 An F´ project ties to a specific version of tools to work with F´.
 In order to create this project and install the correct version of tools, you should perform a bootstrap of F´.